aroberge/experimental/README.md

 # What is `experimental`?

 `experimental` is a simple Python module intended to facilitate exploring different syntax construct in Python in an easy way.
-Unless you have a very compelling and almost unimaginable reason to do so, **it should not be used in production**.
+Unless you have a very compelling and almost unimaginable reason to do so,
+:warning: **it should not be used in production**.

 Without `experimental`, if you want to modify Python's syntax, say by adding a new keyword, you need to: